Bruce Brown NBA Preview vs. the Celtics

 Bruce Brown Insights vs. the Celtics

-- This season, he's put up 8.3% of the Pacers' attempted field goals, as he's averaging 9.4 per contest.

-- The Pacers rank 10th in possessions per game with 106.3.
-His opponents, the Celtics, have one of the slowest tempos with 102.1 possessions per contest.
+- Brown's opponents, the Celtics, have one of the slowest offensive tempos, ranking 24th, averaging 102.2 possessions per game, while his Pacers average 106.1 per game, which ranks 10th among NBA teams.

+- The Celtics are the third-best defensive squad in the league, giving up 110.1 points per game.

-- On defense, the Celtics have given up 110.4 points per contest, which is third-best in the NBA.
+- On the boards, the Celtics have given up 43.2 rebounds per game, which puts them 14th in the NBA.

-- Allowing 43.3 rebounds per game, the Celtics are the 16th-ranked squad in the league.
+- Allowing 24.6 assists per game, the Celtics are the fifth-ranked squad in the NBA.

-- The Celtics allow 24.6 assists per contest, fifth-ranked in the league.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!